thcipriani/WagnerProject/pages/traveling-in-new-guinea---the-making-of-roads.md

 ---
 layout: page
-title: TRAVELING IN NEW GUINEA - The Making of Roads
+title: "TRAVELING IN NEW GUINEA - The Making of Roads"
 image: /assets/images/043-02.jpg
 caption: Pulling log for bridge building
+next: /pages/bridges---connecting-roads.html
+prev: /pages/keeping-in-touch---communication-new-guinea-style.html
 ...
 Until 1954, traffic problems were nonexistent; there were no roads or bridges.
 If anyone wanted to go anywhere, he walked – not over nice, graveled paths, but up and down grassy clay trails which also served as